tigthor/NSABlocklist/Campaigns against surveillance.md

-Using special programs in order to defeat surveillance is not enough.
+Using special programs or a VPN in order to defeat surveillance is not enough.

 You can directly help to stop it by filling out the 'take action' documents/proposal which helps to fight against spying, surveillance and other non-acceptable government actions.